DAY OF PRAYER letter

 Faithful Intercessors,

-If you need further guidance on how to pray for our community and the world, grab one of the guides from 24-7 Prayer to cover a specific topic.
+If you’d like additional guidance for praying for our community and the world, consider picking up a 24-7 Prayer guide to focus on a specific topic.

 Carrie